Varshit07/T30PF1-plotly-visualization/README.md

 This web-app creates a graph of Date vs Temperatures.
 The web-app uses OpenWeatherMap's API to fetch the data and plot.ly library to plot the graphs.

+First check if you have node.js version installed on your machine by executing [node -v] from the terminal.

 To run the app locally, clone the repository and execute [npm install] from the terminal to install all the required packages to run the app.
 Then execute [npm start].
 This will launch the app locally in your browser.